 In this riveting taxidermy diorama at the American Museum of Natural History in New York, the sambar deer is portrayed caught in a moment of disquieting hesitation.
 One of the stag’s front legs is raised ready to stamp the ground with its hooves in a defensive display characteristic of all deer when threatened.
 Surrounding the terrified animal on all sides are a pack of baying wild dogs which snarl, snap, and bare their fangs, all the while pressing forward in a deadly flanking maneuver that has their prey seemingly cornered.

 One of the dogs lies dead or close to death at the stag’s feet, felled by a savage kick of the deer’s hoof and trampled into the mud.
-But time and luck are running out for the sambar, which really only has two options left: flight or fight.
+But time and luck are running out for the sambar, which must choose either flight or fight.
 If it flees, it will either outrun its enemies or else succumb to their snapping fangs in a slow and gruesome death.
 Otherwise, it can take a stand and keep fighting, though it will inevitably tire or falter and be pulled down and torn to pieces by its tenacious enemies.

 The Asiatic wild dog, or “dhole” as it is commonly known in India, is a formidable predator.
 Working intelligently in packs, it has been known to pursue and kill other apex predators such as leopards, and even on rare occasions, the Bengal tiger.
 Considering the wide geographic distribution that both species occupy, the scene depicted in this taxidermy diorama could take place anywhere, from the tropical dry forests of India and Nepal to the rainforests of Sumatra, Java, or Indochina.
 But the setting of this particular museum exhibit depicts the hill country of Mysore in southwestern India.